performancecopilot/pcp/docs/PG/WritingPMDA.rst

 For information about how a label can be associated with each level of the hierarchy, see the **pmdaLabel(3)** man page.

 The simple PMDA, shown in `Example 2.14.
-Simple PMDA`_, associates labels at the domain, indom and instance levels of the hierarhy.
+Simple PMDA`_, associates labels at the domain, indom and instance levels of the hierarchy.

 .. _Example 2.14.
 Simple PMDA: